-The Trust's risk is concentrated in physical gold bullion, whose value constitutes 99.7% of total equity as at March 31, 2015 (99.6% as at December 31, 2014).
+The Trust's risk is concentrated in physical gold bullion, whose value constitutes 99.9% of total equity as at March 31, 2016 (99.9% as at December 31, 2015).

-Management fees (note 8)
+Management Fees (note 8)

-The Trust pays the Manager a monthly management fee equal to $^{1}/{12}$ of 0.35% of the value of net assets of the Trust (determined in accordance with the Trust Agreement) plus any applicable Canadian taxes, calculated and accrued daily and payable monthly in arrears on the last day of each month.
+The Trust pays the Manager a monthly management fee equal to $\frac{1}{12}$ of 0.35% of the value of net assets of the Trust (determined in accordance with the Trust's trust agreement) plus any applicable Canadian taxes, calculated and accrued daily and payable monthly in arrears on the last day of each month.

-Also, the Manager has agreed that if the expenses of the Trust, including the management fee, at the end of any month exceed an amount equal to $^{1}/{12}$ of 0.65% of the value of the net assets of the Trust, the management fee payable to the Manager for such month will be reduced by the amount of such excess up to the gross amount of the management fee earned by the Manager from the Trust for such month.
+Also, the Manager has agreed that if the expenses of the Trust, including the management fee, at the end of any month exceed an amount equal to $\frac{1}{12}$ of 0.65% of the value of the net assets of the Trust, the management fee payable to the Manager for such month will be reduced by the amount of such excess up to the gross amount of the management fee earned by the Manager from the Trust for such month.
 Any such reduction in the management fee will not be carried forward or remain payable to the Manager in future months.
-The Manager did not waive any amounts payable for the three month periods ending March 31, 2015 and 2014.
+The Manager did not waive any amounts payable for the periods ended March 31, 2016 and 2015.
 In calculating the expenses of the Trust for purposes of the expense cap, the following will be excluded: any applicable taxes payable by the Trust or to which the Trust may be subject, and any extraordinary expenses of the Trust.